-What type of documentation do constituted groups need to provide?
+3) What type of documentation do constituted groups need to provide?

-If you are applying as a constituted group you will need to upload documentation as part of your application.
+If you are applying as a constituted group, you will need to upload documentation as part of your application.

 Required

 A copy of your organisation’s constitution

 A copy of your group’s recent bank statement or opening statement if you a new group.
 If you have been established for 15 months or more, please also provide a copy of your previous years’ accounts.